romeil/Announcement-API/README.md

 As an ex-admin prefect myself, those preceding minutes in getting ready to share announcements is as hectic as it can be.
 Various members of the school community are frantically approaching you left-and-right to share their individual notices, and it's a really draining experience (especially for those who aren't as social as myself).

 By virtue of that, this project is intended to provide real-time data on announcements around the school.
+### URI
+So as for now this isn't a deployed API, so the first iteration of the URI's will be prefixed with the banal `http://localhost:8080` and is structured as described below.